RandomString123/ropm/README.md

     3. "Model file generated"- will appear when the final model dataset has been generated

 When the string “Model file generated” is output the code has successfully parsed the text files and from then on OPMEntryPoint.R will load from an R data source and not the text files unless the variable refresh is set to TRUE.
 This loading from an R data source only takes a few minutes to execute so it can be done frequently.
-With the dataset created the files OPMChartsAndGraphs.R, OPMSEC.R, and OPMVA.R can be executed, either in whole or in part to generate the charts that appear in the report.
+With the dataset created the files OPMChartsAndGraphs.R, OPMSEC.R, and OPMVA.R can be executed, either in whole or in part to generate analysis charts.
 These files have a small block of summary creation code at their start which is followed by blocks of code for each chart that is generated.